bryokim/AirBnB_clone/README.md

 4. **Display all objects**

 This can be accomplished using the `all` command.
-The command can either be called witout any arguments to print all objects or called with a specific class to print objects of that class only.
+The command can either be called without any arguments to print all objects or called with a specific class to print objects of that class only.

 Syntax: